 A copy of our 990 tax form is available upon request by contacting us at email@example.com.

 Matt is the Executive Director of Inspire Success.
 He brings over 20 years of education, career, and counseling experience to multiple projects around the country.
 Matt has served as a high school counselor, a state school counseling specialist, and Indiana’s state director of Career and Technical Education (CTE) programs.
 He is respected among school counselors, administrators and CTE directors for developing innovative, practical solutions that improve connections between education and the needs of business and industry.
 As president of Fleck Education, Matt developed an online professional development series that has prepared school counselors in Indiana and South Dakota to receive a College and Career Readiness Certification.

-Amy is the Director of Online Tools & Development.
+Amy is the Director of Digital Programs & School Supports.
 She has worked with school data for 25+ years.
 As the Director of Enrollment, Data, and Communications for Indiana’s 21st Century Scholars Program, she developed tools to help school counselors know which students had applied and been accepted to the program so they could identify students and families still needing encouragement.
 Amy was the first School Support Specialist hired by the American Student Achievement Institute.
 In that role, she saw the need for online tools to better facilitate school improvement planning.
 She transitioned to leading ASAI’s development of online tools.
 Amy began her career in education teaching eighth grade English / Language Arts.

 Catisha Toney is the Founder and Executive Director of Coates, Inc., a nonprofit organization dedicated to educational equity for young adults.
 Catisha is a first generation college graduate who worked at the Indiana Commission for Higher Education before forming Coates, Inc. She has more than 15 years of experience working in education and education consulting.